SAP/java-integration-for-sap-mobile-services/.github/docs/how-to-release.md

     ![Approve Deployment](img/approve-release.jpg)

-    - After the release job is finished, the artifact should be availabel in maven central.
+    - After the release job is finished, the artifact should be available in maven central.
 However, it might take a couple of minutes for the search to pick it up.

 5. *Only for releases from the `main` branch:* Bump the version on the `main` branch for the next release: